 4. Under the terms of certain contracts and agreements between the University and various agencies of government, private and public corporations, and private interests, the University is or may be required to assign or license all patent rights to the contracting party.
 The University retains the right to enter into such agreements whenever such action is considered to be in its best interest and in the public interest.
 Except as provided in specific written agreements, the University will not agree to assign rights in future inventions.

-2. University personnel may not: (a) sign patent agreements or any other agreement with outside persons or organizations that may abrogate the University's rights and interests as stated in the University of North Carolina Patent and Copyright Policies or as provided in any grant or contract funding the invention, or (b) without prior written authorization use the name of the University or any of its units in connection with any invention in which the University has an interest.
+2. University personnel may not: (a) sign patent agreements or any other agreement with outside persons or organizations that may abrogate the University's rights and interests as stated in the UNC Patent and Copyright Policies or as provided in any grant or contract funding the invention, or (b) without prior written authorization use the name of the University or any of its units in connection with any invention in which the University has an interest.

-The University strongly encourages scholarly publications of the results of faculty and student research.
-Though the University of North Carolina Patent and Copyright Policies do not limit the right to publish, except for short periods of time necessary to protect patent rights, publication or public use of an invention constitutes a statutory bar to the granting of a United States patent for the invention unless a patent application is filed within one year of the date of such publication or public use.
+4. The University strongly encourages scholarly publications of the results of faculty and student research.
+Though the UNC Patent and Copyright Policies do not limit the right to publish, except for short periods of time necessary to protect patent rights, publication or public use of an invention constitutes a statutory bar to the granting of a United States patent for the invention unless a patent application is filed within one year of the date of such publication or public use.
 Publication or public use also can be an immediate bar to patentability in certain foreign countries.

 After the invention has been disclosed to the Office of Technology Transfer, the inventor shall promptly notify the Director of the Office of Technology Transfer if he or she submits for publication, or has accepted for publication, any manuscript describing the invention, or if he or she plans or makes any sale or public use of the invention.